JumpstartLab/son_of_store_engine_submissions/README.markdown

 * 2:00 - 3:00
   * 1A reviews 2B in Classroom High
   * 2A reviews 3B in Classroom Low
-  * 3A reviews 1B in Boardroom
+  * 3A reviews 1B in Extra Room
 * 2:00 - 2:30
   * Team 4 with Yoho in Yoho's Office
   * Team 5 with Wehner in the Fishbowl